Oatmeal Cake with Broiled Frosting

 - In a small bowl, combine oats and water; let stand for 20 minutes.
 In a large bowl, combine the sugars, applesauce and eggs.
 Add oat mixture; mix well.
 Combine the flour, baking powder, cinnamon, salt, baking soda and nutmeg; gradually add to batter and mix well.

-- Pour into a 13-in. x 9-in. baking pan coated with cooking spray.
-Bake at 350° for 25-30 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a 13x9-in. baking pan coated with cooking spray.
+Bake at 350° for 25-30 minutes or until a toothpick inserted in the center comes out clean.

 This was a very easy cake to make.
 It also turned out very moist.
 My only complaint, like one of the other reviewers, is that it was missing something.
 I like their suggestion of raisins and may try adding that next time.

 This is one of my favorite recipes.
 I don't always make the broiled frosting.
 Sometimes i just sprinkle cin and sugar over the top.
 It is easy to make, inexpensive and I almost always have all the ingrediants on hand which is why I am making it today.

 This is an excellent recipe!
 I will definitely make again.

 I really liked this cake.
 It reminded me of all the "harvest" cakes I had as a child.
 I seriously considered adding either a jar of baby carrots or just adding some golden raisins to the mix.
 The cake itself was a little bland and could use something more.
 Otherwise my only complaint was that I don't think there was quite enough frosting.
 I realize it was supposed to be thinner, but I had some small bald spots on my cake that I just couldn't cover.M.